sbergot/mothership-assistant/README.md

 ## being considered

+- allow warden to rename Monster/NPC/Custom
+- allow warden to transfert an NPC into a contractor
 - put session code and player connections in separate warden tab
 - "library"
   - stored in local storage